e-mny/trayreturn_robot_v2/README.md

 ## Acknowledgments

-- Special thanks to all team members and mentors who contributed to this project.
+- Special thanks to Choo Choo Trayn and mentors who contributed to this project.